glotzerlab/signac/doc/projects.rst

 Access to project data
 -----------------------

-You can access your signac :class:`~signac.contrib.project.Project` from within your project's root directory or any subdirectory with the :py:func:`~signac.contrib.get_project` function.
+You can access your signac :class:`~signac.contrib.Project` from within your project's root directory or any subdirectory with the :py:func:`~signac.contrib.get_project` function.

 .. code-block:: python